-Over the last two decades, performance management has gone through a major revolution.
-However, employees still complain that the feedback they get feels biased.
-One survey found that 29% of employees strongly agree that the performance reviews they receive are fair, and 26% strongly agree that they are accurate.
+Over the last two decades, performance management has gone through a major revolution (for more details, you can check out our previous article on the history of performance management).
+But despite improvements to the system, employees still complain that performance reviews are biased.
+One survey found that only 29% of employees strongly agree that the performance reviews they receive are fair, and only 26% strongly agree that they are accurate.

 There are many disadvantages to having (or having the perception of) ‘unfair’ performance reviews.